 If you’ve ever dreamed of attending a small and quaint liberal arts college in the Northwestern US, read on to find out how to get into Reed College.

 Reed College is located in southeast Portland, Oregon.
-The school was founded in 1908 and now boasts 40 majors.
-With classes encouraging debate and discussion, Reedies will prosper on their academic journeys.
-Not surprisingly, creativity and critical thinking are at the forefront of their educational philosophy.
+The school was founded in 1908 and now boasts 38 majors.
+With 1500 students enrolled in classes encouraging debate and discussion, Reedies prosper on their academic journeys.
+Stay tuned if you’re wondering how you measure up and how hard it is to get into Reed College!

+Reed College's transfer acceptance rate is 19.33%, which is comparatively low compared to its first-year admission rate.
 Although getting into Reed College may be challenging, knowing their admission statistics can help determine what you need to focus on.

 Here is a table that illustrates the acceptance and yield rate for the past three years at Reed College.